A 1,153 hp headline is useless unless the reader knows what problem it solves

 Why are my products not showing up on Shopify?

-If products are not showing up inside the store, the problem is often catalog setup, not SEO.
+If products are not showing up inside the store, the problem is often catalogue setup, not SEO.
 Products may be hidden from the sales channel, out of stock with visibility rules applied, assigned to the wrong collection, or missing from navigation and search filters.
 If you mean they are not showing up in Google, then the issue is usually indexing, duplicate product pages, or weak product copy.

 Why does a product page with lots of features still fail to rank?